content-left-bg.png

 • In class and small group educational support

-To speak with our school Chaplain please call the office or 0434 789 465 (Tuesday, Friday) or email cassie.love@suchaplaincy.org.au
+To speak with our school Chaplain please call the office (Monday and Friday) or email cassie.love@suchaplaincy.org.au

 Check out the photo gallery for some of the great work of Chaplaincy in our school – attach photo gallery here